gr8linux/NodeMCU-openweathermap/README.md

 **To Do**
 * Connect to the cloud
-* Add OTA
+* OTA update
-* Add simple HTTP server to show weather information and configuration on the web
+* HTTP server to show weather information and configuration on the web
 * Add plug and play LCD driver address detection it's made me fool some times to find it
 * Increase the functionaity by add more keys to have some access to configuration
 * OLED have more fun display expriences